-The Defence Panel

-The public examination is conducted by an examination panel duly authorised by the competent authority of the University of Buea.
+The Defence Panel: The public examination is conducted by an examination panel duly authorised by the competent authority of the University of Buea.
 The examination panel that comprises one Chairperson, one or two Rapporteurs, the Supervisor(s) and one or more members, is the Examination Panel for the thesis or dissertation in the sense that all persons on the panel are expected to take turns to cross-examine the candidate.
 It is not allowed for the Department or any Academic Unit to designate any particular person on the panel as the examiner, though for the PhD we do have one internal and one external examiner (each of who read and reviewed the thesis).
 Each examination panel shall have a secretary who, in most cases, shall be an assistant Lecturer with the ability to understand the subject matter of the defence panel, and who shall document the recommendations from the Panel, and make these available in the form of a report after the examination.
-The PG school shall use the minutes of the secretary to ascertain that the request corrections (if any) have been effected by the candidate.
-The Public Examination or defence by viva-voce shall take place in a solemn and calm atmosphere as follows:
+The PG school shall use the minutes of the secretary to ascertain that the request corrections (if any) have been affected by the candidate.

+The Public Examination or defence by viva-voce: The public examination shall take place in a solemn and calm atmosphere as follows:

 - 1. The candidate shall arrive at the examination hall and wait for members of the Examination Panel. - 2.
 The candidate and members of the public shall rise and remain standing as the panel members enter the hall and shall only take their seats after the panel members have taken their seats. - 3.
 Once the panel is seated, the chairperson of the panel shall collect from each member of the panel his/her evaluation forms for the Thesis/Dissertation document which must be completed by each panellist before the start of the oral examination.
 He shall then distribute to the members of the panel, a second set of evaluation forms for the oral part of the examination. - 4.
 The Chairperson of the panel shall then call proceedings to order and invite the candidate to present his/her findings in 15-20 minutes in the case for the Master's degree defence and 40-45 minutes in the case of the PhD degree defence. - 5.
-After the lecture, the chairperson shall invite each of the panellists to examine the candidate, preferably, the external examiner, followed by other members of the panel should first examine the candidate before the floor is given to the supervisor(s) - 6.
+After the lecture, the chairperson shall invite each of the panellists to examine the candidate.
+The reviewers (in the case of a PhD thesis defence), followed by other members of the panel should first examine the candidate.
+In the case of the master's defence, the chairperson shall ask the member on the panel to examine the candidate first.
+Thereafter, the floor can be given to the supervisor(s) - 6.
 The members of the panel shall retire for deliberations.
 During the deliberations, the Chairperson of the Panel shall again collect the second evaluation forms filled by each panellist after listening to the candidate during his/her lecture and subsequent cross-examination.
 The oral marks awarded by each member of the panel, together with the marks for the Thesis/Dissertation document earlier awarded prior to the oral examination, shall constitute the score by each panellist for that candidate's written work and oral presentation.
 The Chairperson of the Panel shall average the individual scores from each panellist, on a summary sheet, and the final mark is the candidate's mark.
 The grade corresponding to the calculated mark (See Article 55 in part 10 of the regulations governing the award of degrees at the university of Buea) shall be the letter grade recommended for the candidate by the examination panel.
 Grading of the candidate by consensus is formally prohibited.